Phase transitions in D-dimensional Gauss-Bonnet-Born-Infeld AdS black holes: Introduction

 In this paper, we wish to study the black hole solutions obtained in Gauss-Bonnet gravity incorporating Born-Infeld theory in the action with negative cosmological constant.
 All analysis is done in $D$ spacetime dimensions.
 Thermodynamic quantities are calculated and singularities in heat capacity are registered for the fixed Gauss-Bonnet parameter, Born-Infeld parameter and charge.
 These divergences are shown in graphs when the heat capacity is plotted with the horizon radius for $D=5,6,7$.
-This is a clear indication of the second order phase transition of the black hole system under consideration with specific values of the parameters.
+As we shall show later that this is a clear indication of a second order phase transition of the black hole system under consideration with specific values of the parameters.
+Along the way, the effects of non-linearity introduced through Born-Infeld electrodynamics on temperature as well as on phase transition points are also analysed.
 Ehrenfest scheme and the Ruppeiner state space geometry analysis \cite{ru1}-\cite{ru2} are trusted techniques in standard thermodynamics and are employed to study black hole thermodynamics as well \cite{n1}-\cite{r2}.
 We wish to employ these for our system and study the order of the phase transitions in the black holes.
 A parameter called Prigogine-Defay ratio \cite{pd} which determines the deviations from the second order nature of phase transition is also calculated using Ehrenfest equations.
 All results for Einstein-Born-Infeld black holes in \cite{n1} are recovered when the Gauss-Bonnet parameter is put to zero.
 Further, motivations to study these black hole phase transitions in AdS space comes from AdS/CFT correspondence \cite{ads1}-\cite{ads3}.
-Confinement problem, superconductivity and other strongly correlated systems are in the domain of this duality and has led to deep insights to these phenomena.\ Along the way, we shall also talk about the possibility of treating the cosmological constant, Born-Infeld parameter and Gauss-Bonnet parameter as thermodynamical variables and derive a Smarr relation using scaling argument and first law of thermodynamics in $D$ spacetime dimensions.
+Confinement problem, superconductivity and other strongly correlated systems are in the domain of this duality and has led to deep insights to these phenomena.
+Along the way, we shall also talk about the possibility of treating the cosmological constant, Born-Infeld parameter and Gauss-Bonnet parameter as thermodynamical variables and derive a Smarr relation using scaling argument and first law of thermodynamics in $D$-spacetime dimensions.

 The structure of this paper is as follows.
 In section \rom{2} we shall be calculating the thermodynamic properties of the black holes considered in this paper and also calculate their heat capacity.
 We plot the heat capacity with the horizon radius to study its nature.
 Section \rom{3} is devoted to carrying out Ehrenfest scheme analysis at the points of phase transitions in order to understand the order of phase transition.
 Section \rom{4} contains the Ruppeiner state space geometry analysis of the singularities.
 We conclude by summarizing our results in section \rom{5}.